-Editor’s Note: This past July, Michael and Nicole Borrell began reviewing Lebanon Valley’s restaurants and eating attractions as the Lebanon Valley Food Critics.
+Editor’s Note: In 2021, Michael and Nicole Borrell began reviewing Lebanon Valley’s restaurants and eating attractions as the Lebanon Valley Food Critics.
 Since then, the couple has aimed to offer unbiased reviews of the eating and drinking establishments the Lebanon Valley has to offer.
 LebTown is pleased to be partnering with LVFC to share these reviews with our readers.
 Bon appétit!

 A mid-week, mid-day break sometimes calls for that most classic of American luncheons – a sandwich (or in this case, a hoagie).
 I ventured down to the southwest corner of the Valley and stopped in Campbelltown for a place I continually see touted as having the best sub in the mid-state area.